 The above power is subject to the condition that non-appealable orders and decision cannot be revised.
 Further the power of revision cannot be exercised if: –

 (a) the order has been subject to an appeal before AA or Tribunal or High Court or Supreme Court; or

 (b) the period of six months (from the date of communication of order) has not yet expired or more than three years have expired after the passing of the decision or order sought to be revised; or

 (c) the order has already been taken for revision at an earlier stage; or

 (d) the order sought to be revised is a revisional order in the first place:

 If the said decision or order involves an issue on which the Appellate Tribunal or the High Court has given its decision in some other proceedings and an appeal to the High Court or the Supreme Court against such decision of the Appellate Tribunal or the High Court is pending, the period spent between the date of the decision of the Appellate Tribunal and the date of the decision of the High Court or the date of the decision of the High Court and the date of the decision of the Supreme Court shall be excluded in computing the period of limitation of 3 years where proceedings for revision have been initiated by way of issue of a notice under section 108 of the CGST Act, 2017.

 However, the Revisional Authority may pass an order on any point which has not been raised and decided in an appeal before AA/Tribunal/HC/SC, before the expiry of a period of one year from the date of the order in such appeal or before the expiry of a period of three years from the date of initial order, whichever is later.

-Any person who is entitled or required to appear before a GST Officer or the AA or the Tribunal, in connection with any proceedings under the Act, may appear through an authorized representative (except when he is required under the Act to appear personally for examination on oath or affirmation).
+Any person who is entitled or required to appear before a GST Officer or the AA or the Tribunal in connection with any proceedings under the Act, may appear through an authorised representative (except when he is required under the Act to appear personally for examination on oath or affirmation).